 Construction work has commenced on a new 250-berth marina on land to the south-west of the Seven Meadows Bridge.
-The aim is to launch in the late autumn.
+The aim is to launch in Spring 2022.
 It will have a natural water body design complemented by floating jetties so that boats will be shielded from changes in water level.
 It will offer a range of facilities including a shower block with laundry, fuel and service pedestals with water and electricity.
 Recent drone video shows a flyover of the construction site.

 Situated on the River Avon, administered by the Avon Navigation Trust, the marina will offer boating enthusiasts the opportunity to pass through the heart of England, via a mixture of canals and rivers, as part of the Avon ring.
 This linked set of waterways provides passage through Evesham, Tewkesbury, Worcester and Birmingham as well as access to the national network.

-The development is highly controversial because it is destroying a substantial area (about 16 acres) of natural green riverside land, very close to the town and less than 400 metres from Holy Trinity Church.
-The Stratford Society has long raised objections to the development, for the following reasons:
+The development has been controversial because it is destroying a substantial area (about 16 acres) of natural green riverside land, very close to the town and less than 400 metres from Holy Trinity Church.
+The Stratford Society in the past raised objections to the development, for the following reasons:

 - Planning permission was originally granted in 1974 and is outdated and should no longer be valid, but the previous owners of the site (prior to 2016) exploited a legal loophole;

 - A significant area of floodplain will be lost, exacerbating flooding downstream;